Ming (DJ): Solo career and production work (2006–2015)

-In 2011, MING began regularly releasing electro house singles on HFM.
-In 2012 he released MING+2beeps KING KONG EP on Steve Aoki's Dim Mak Records.

-In 2014, he released a trap and bass EP entitled "Blackout" on Datsik's Firepower Records.
-In 2015, he was nominated for a Grammy Award for Best Remixed Recording, Non-Classical for his remix of "Crossfingers - Falling Out" feat.
-Danny Losito.
+In 2012, MING released the King Kong EP on Steve Aoki's Dim Mak Records as MING+2beeps, and collaborated with Le Castle Vania on "Disintegration," released on deadmau5's Mau5trap label.
+In 2014, he released the trap-influenced Blackout EP on Datsik's Firepower Records and simultaneously placed four Top 40 remixes on the Beatport chart.
+In 2015, he received a Grammy Award nomination for Best Remixed Recording, Non-Classical for his remix of "Crossfingers – Falling Out" featuring Danny Losito.